Wednesday, January 14, 2015

 # # #

 • Quentin Deluermoz's citations (e.g. The Commune is above all transitivity and suspension, in "Communes," 2020, p.
-70) recall the neon phrases of an installation that masks the vestige of the Louvre's rampart, which appears at the same time (2020).
-Is language that is opaque and pretentious a trend that disguises conservatism?
+70) recall the neon phrases of an installation that masks the vestige of the Louvre's rampart, which appear at the same time.
+Does opaque, pretentious language decorate a conservatism that French intellectuals used to reject?

 The turn to the right